Vegetarian Chickpea Gyros

 Gyros, pronounced as ‘eeyros’ is a Greek popular street food which is like a sandwich but served on a flat pita bread.
 The fillings range from chicken, lamb to vegetables.
 For a vegetarian version, roasted vegetables, chickpeas, pulled jackfruit are used.
 Actually, let your imagination run riot and use any of your favorite filling.
 Meat or veggie is usually served with salad ingredients like any other sandwich.
 In place of mayonnaise fresh sauces like tzatziki or hummus is used.
 To create a delicious vegetarian version I used chickpeas.

-Archana’s suggestion of this exciting Mediterranean Cuisine theme gave me the opportunity to try out Gyros which I had wanted for a very long time.
-Archana who is the blogger for The Mad Scientist’s Kitchen, (don’t you think that is a cool name for a food blog?) has a few recipes from the Mediterranean region.
+Actually, Archana’s suggestion of this exciting Mediterranean Cuisine theme gave me the opportunity to try out Gyros which I had wanted for a very long time.
+Archana who blogs at The Mad Scientist’s Kitchen, (don’t you think that is a cool name for a food blog?) has a few recipes from the Mediterranean region.
 I love her homemade Falafel Wraps recipe and I’ve bookmarked the famous Cypriot Easter Cheese pies called Flaounes.

 Special Ingredients for a Mediterranean Cuisine or Diet